apache/nifi-minifi-cpp/README.md

     Enter choice [ A - Z or 1-7 ]
   ```

-- Boostrap now saves state between runs.
+- Bootstrap now saves state between runs.
 State will automatically be saved.
 Provide -c or --clear to clear this state.
 The -i option provides a guided menu install with the ability to change
 advanced features.

 ### Building